aniruddh-a/parallel-bfs/README.md

-## Parallel Breath First Search On Shared Memory
+## Parallel Breadth First Search On Shared Memory
 ++++++++++++++++++++++++++++++++++
 By Aniruddh Ramesh Adkar and Anuj Sharma